 Did the problem occur on your other site?

-If you have other WordPress sites installed on the same host account, you should first check whether the problem also occurs on other sites.
+If you have other fastest WordPress hosting sites installed on the same host account, you should first check whether the problem also occurs on other sites.

 If so, it strongly indicates that there is something wrong with your WordPress hosting service.
 This may be a temporary problem affecting their service, and you need to ask their support for more help.